 Through a Darwin Initiative Funding in conjunction with Edinburgh University, we have created a Savannah Trail which demonstrates the importance of this rapidly disappearing habitat.

 Rainforest Conservation Project is about preserving the Rainforest and with the support and project funding from Moody Gardens we have designated 37 acres for trails and scientific research only.
-Visitors can access the Hiking Trails from the lodge and enjoy a rich rainforest experience.
+Visitors can access the Hiking Trails from adjacent Sweet Songs Jungle Lodge and enjoy a rich rainforest experience.

 March, 2012 marked the opening of a job skills training program at BBG in professional gardening and a course for beginning birdwatching.
 This 34-month Professional Gardeners' Program was funded by the European Union and was free to Belizeans who wish to pursue a career in gardening.
 Of the 109 students taking part in the program, 79 secured employment.
 Part of the European Union funding was also used to teach an introductory bird and plant identification course.
 Courses are currently being offered in shorter segments and open to anyone.